audiBookning/sample-nestjs-stripe/README.md

 - Many try catch missing, although Nestjs catch them by default...

-- Maybe separate services for each strategy?
+- Maybe separate module for each strategy?

-- separate config file for each strategy?

 - Integrate with a database.
 Maybe do it in a different repo in order to separate the basic "routing" implementation on its own?